simo-pagliu/NDT-Homeworks/readme.md

 # Current plan:
 1) Code all known laws and correlations
 2) Program all functions and test them indipendently with guess values for unkown
-3) Investigation on gap thickness and cladding thickness optimum (2 variable optimization)
+3) Investigation on gap thickness and  plenum height requirments (2 variable optimization)
-4) Investigation on plenum height requirments (1 variable optimization, depends on the previous!)
-5) Possibly proper numerical optimization by restricting the domain from previous investigations

 # Progress Tracking:
 To Fix:
-- Proper thermal laws for gap and fuel
+-

 To Find data on:
-- Fuel roughness --> DONE, code it
-- Cladding roughness --> DONE, code it
-- Fuel Emissivity --> DONE, write it down properly below
-- Cladding Emissivity --> DONE, write it down properly below

-To Find data on (not now):
 - Cladding hardness (only if we have to consider contact between fuel and cladding)

-To Do (functions):
+To Do (Physical Functions):
-- Thermal expansion function: Input: Geometry_Data & T_map --> Output: Geometry_Data
-- Pu redistribution: does it needs to be calculated by itself?
-- Central void formation function: Input: Geometry_Data & T_map --> Output: Geometry_Data
+- Fission Gas Production
+- Pu redistribution
 - Stress computations: ???

-To Do (code):
+To Do (Iterative Implementation):
-For each evaluation of the gap & cladding size we have to Loop for:
-- T_fuel_out in gap HTC
+- Fission Gas Production
-- Thermal expansion & Void (hot geom)
+- Void Swelling

-To Do (considerations):
+To Do (Considerations):
 - What can we neglect?

 To Do ("side quests"):
-- Reformat of function arguments by "classifing" free variables
 - Code optimization
 - Code commenting

 To Test (code-wise):
-- Power Profile
+-

 To Validate (physical result wise):
 - Coolant Velociy